MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/oauth2-google.md

 1. In **Google APIs**, select **Credentials** on the left pane.

     > [!NOTE]
-    > If you've already configured a consent screen with the portal's top-level domain, you can skip steps 6 through 14 and go directly to step 15.
-However, if your consent screen is configured but the portals' top-level domain hasn't been added, go through step 11 before you skip to step 15.
+    > If you've already configured a consent screen with the website's top-level domain, you can skip steps 6 through 14 and go directly to step 15.
+However, if your consent screen is configured but the site's top-level domain hasn't been added, go through step 11 before you skip to step 15.

 1. Select **Configure consent screen**.
 1. Select the **External** user type.